maclaughlin/maclaughlin.github.io/index.md

 ### 2021
 * _Ansel MacLaughlin_, Tao Chen, Burcu Karagol Ayan, and Dan Roth.
 [Context-Based Quotation Recommendation](maclaughlin-icwsm-2021.pdf).
 In Proceedings of the 15th International AAAI Conference on Web and Social Media (ICWSM’21), 2021

 * _Ansel MacLaughlin_ and David A Smith.
 Content-based Models of Quotation.
-Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers, 2021.
+In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers, 2021.

 ### 2020
 * _Ansel MacLaughlin_, Jwala Dhamala, Anoop Kumar, Sriram Venkatapathy, Ragav Venkatesan and Rahul Gupta.
 [Evaluating the Effectiveness of Efficient Neural Architecture Search for Sentence-Pair Tasks](https://arxiv.org/pdf/2010.04249.pdf).
 In Proceedings of the 2020 EMNLP Workshop: Insights from Negative Results in NLP, 2020